smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 > :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In Microsoft SQL Server, the `SET CONCAT_NULL_YIELDS_NULL` database setting controls whether concatenation results are treated as NULL or empty string values.
-In a future version of SQL Server, `CONCAT_NULL_YIELDS_NULL` will always be `ON`, and any applications that explicitly set the option to `OFF` will generate an error.
+In a future version of Microsoft SQL Server, `CONCAT_NULL_YIELDS_NULL` will always be `ON`, and any applications that explicitly set the option to `OFF` will generate an error.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 The `CONCAT` function will return an empty string if all the values are NULL.